joeldiharce/joeldiharce/react_js_practice/Basics/Notes/004_Importing_Components.md

     - `README.md` file is a markdown file that gives basic information on the project

+## React Components and where they live
+Advantages:
+  - React app is split into self contained components

+## Objectives:
+1. Demonstrate the import statement
+2. Create a component file
+3. Import components
+4. Structure a project

+As a developer, we may need to reuse components created by ourselves or by others.

+Components should be grouped in folders with like files.
+Components are like modules.
-Importing components
+Importing components - imports components for use.
-Exporting components
-  Default export
-  named exportj
+Exporting components - used to make components available for other files to import them Default export - exports entire file named export - exports specific parts of the file.
-Components are small piece of functionality
+Components are single parts or small piece of functionality, while modules are larger than just one componenet, as they can contain multiple components.

+##